itsakettle/itsakettle.github.io/_posts/2023-11-08-3-precision_vs_specificity.md

 ## Summary

-* Use Specificity when there is a treatment cost for the testee.
+* Specificity makes sense when there is a treatment cost for the testee.

-* Use Precision when there is a treatment cost for the tester.
+* Precision makes sense when there is a treatment cost for the tester.

 * Both of these may apply.